-re so ar elated cenarios Description of possible water-related outcomes Company response to possible water-related outcomes pplied F 1 sp (R lease becify RCP 8.5 nd RCP 5) addition to other extreme weather patterns like convective storms, tropical cyclones, etc. and coastal flooding.
-For example, several of our Tropicana facilities located in Florida are at risk of PepsiCo undertakes rigorous water risk assessments for its own facilities using both internal and external tools.
+Climate- Description of possible water- Company response to possible related scenarios and models applied related outcomes water-related outcomes Row 1 Other, please specify RCP 8.5 and RCP 4.5 Results and how the scenario analysis is informing our objectives & strategy: The results of the analysis helps us understand the overall financial impact to our business by scenario and time period.
+The results provide directional focus in terms of top 50 locations to focus on in the coming years for conducting deeper dives and refining the understanding of what needs to be done to protect these locations.
+Drought risk and water stress are the main water-related outcome in our analysis in addition to other extreme weather patterns like convective storms, tropical cyclones, etc. and coastal flooding.
+For example, several of our Tropicana facilities located in Florida are at risk of coastal flooding which is an exponential risk over time while our facilities located in Latin America are at risk from of extreme temperatures.
+Drought risk is measured as the annual probability of severe drought conditions (above the historical 90th percentile), as compared to the baseline period (1980-2000) at the particular location.
+Our analysis PepsiCo undertakes rigorous water risk assessments for its own facilities using both internal and external tools.
 Where facilities have been designated as being high risk, the company acts both internally and externally.
 In terms of our internal focus, in our manufacturing operations our resource conservation (RECON) program is aimed at improving water use efficiencies by deploying new technologies and practices as well as best practice sharing across the globe.
 Our goal is to Improve operational water use efficiency in high water risk areas by 25% by 2025.
 In terms of taking action in the broader watersheds where these high-risk facilities are located, all our high-risk facilities are required to put programs in place to replenish 100% of the water consumed by 2025.
-In addition, we aim to adopt the AWS standard at our high-water risk facilities and will utilize the standard as a vehicle for advocacy helping ensure that freshwater resources in high water risk locations are available for all water stakeholders.
-Within our supply chain we are working to improve agricultural water use efficiency in high water risk areas with a specific target of improving water use efficiency by 15% (focused on corm & potatoes).
+In addition, we aim to adopt the Alliance for Water Stewardship (AWS) standard at our high-water risk facilities and will utilize the standard as a vehicle for advocacy helping ensure that freshwater resources in high water risk locations are available for all water then calculates a widely-used drought stakeholders.
+Within our supply chain index driven by the localized climate we are working to improve agricultural model data.
+Water stress is modeled water use efficiency in high water risk using location-specific data from WRI areas with a specific target of Aqueduct's 3.0.
+Baseline water stress improving water use efficiency by 15% indicator and the projected changes in (focused on corn & potatoes). water stress level are used in the modeling.